michal037/driver-ST7735S/driver-developing-tips.md

 `v1.3; p45`

-**Read mode**; To achieve read function, the micro controller first has to send a command (read ID or register command) and then the following byte is transmitted in the opposite direction.
+**Read mode;** To achieve read function, the micro controller first has to send a command (read ID or register command) and then the following byte is transmitted in the opposite direction.
 After that *CSX* is required to go to high before a new command is send.
 The driver samples the *SDA* (input data) at rising edge of *SCL*, but shifts *SDA* (output data) at the falling edge of *SCL*.
 Thus the micro controller is supported to read at the rising edge of *SCL*.
 After the read status command has been sent, the *SDA* line must be set to tri-state no later than at the falling edge of *SCL* of the last bit.

 `v1.3; p46`